NFL Draft 2022: Here are the teams with the most, fewest picks

 All 32 NFL teams will be making picks in Sin City, but some will be busier than others during the event.

-While the numbers are almost certain to change during the draft, here’s a look at the teams slated to make the most and fewest picks this year.
+While the numbers are almost certain to change during the draft as trades are made, here’s a look at the teams slated to make the most and fewest picks this year entering the first round on Thursday night.

 Which team has the most picks in the 2022 NFL Draft?